omnistrate-oss/serverless-proxy/README.md

 ```
 echo -n "yourPassword" | openssl dgst -sha256
 ```
-Calling **signin** api returns a token value that needs to be used as Bearer Token in all subsequent calls.
+Calling **signin** api returns a jwtToken value that needs to be used as bearer token in all subsequent calls.

 ```
 curl -X 'POST' \  'https://api.omnistrate.cloud/2022-09-01-00/resource-instance/<serviceProviderId>/<serviceKey>/<serviceAPIVersion>/<serviceEnvironmentKey>/<serviceModelKey>/<productTierKey>/proxy' \